 3. Material and Breathability

-A natural latex layer that is hypoallergenic and dust mite-resistant may also be present in some memory foam pillows, making them an excellent choice for allergy sufferers.
+Some memory foam pillows may also contain a natural latex layer that is hypoallergenic and dust-mite-resistant, making them an excellent choice for allergy sufferers.

 4. Pillow Size

-The significance of the size of a pillow, although sometimes ignored, greatly influences how comfortable one is.
-The pillow itself may be too small or too big for your head and neck which can be uncomfortable and affect your sleep.
+Although sometimes ignored, the significance of a pillow's size greatly influences how comfortable one is.
+The pillow itself may be too small or too big for one's head and neck, which can be uncomfortable and affect one's sleep.

-The majority of memory foam pillows are available in regular, queen, and king-size memory foam pillows.
-A bigger pillow perhaps could keep your head slightly raised ensuring that you don’t nod off when you sleep, especially, if you are a person who turns and tosses at night.
+Most memory foam pillows are available in regular, queen, and king sizes.
+A giant pillow could raise your head slightly, ensuring you don’t nod off when you sleep, especially if you turn and toss at night.

 5. Allergies and Sensitivities

 When you have allergies or sensitivities, it is necessary to choose a hypoallergenic memory foam pillow free from dangerous chemicals.
-Initially, some of the memory foam pillows may give off a chemical odor which can be annoying to persons who are sensitive to certain things.
+Initially, some memory foam pillows may give off a chemical odor, which can be annoying to persons who are sensitive to certain things.

-Kindly, seek CertiPUR-US certified memory foam pillows since they are safe and emit low levels of indoor pollutants.
-Also, some of the memory foam pillows come with covers that can be washed and removed making it easier for them to be allergen-free.
+Kindly seek CertiPUR-US certified memory foam pillows since they are safe and emit low indoor pollutants.
+Some memory foam pillows come with covers that can be washed and removed, making it easier for them to be allergen-free.

 Conclusion